Volkswagen up! review

 The Volkswagen up! is more sophisticated than its size and looks suggest.
 It’s comfortable, feels stable on the road and is enjoyable to drive.
 It’s designed to work in town, but it's not overwhelmed by or underpowered for the occasional motorway trip, although the long gearing does make it hard work.

 The changes VW made to the up! for 2016 created a classier and more customisable car, while the switch to a smartphone sat-nav system will appeal to younger buyers.
-It’s as refined and practical as ever, but the updates to the gearbox have resulted in sluggish performance with no real gains in efficiency.
-Higher list prices mean the VW up! isn't quite as good value as its SEAT and Skoda siblings.
+It’s as refined and practical as ever, but the updates to the gearbox have resulted in slightly sluggish performance with no real gains in efficiency.
+It was also disappointing when VW dropped Autonomous Emergency Braking from the up! spec sheet in 2019, costing it two Euro NCAP stars.